 Soil temperature was monitored over the entire cover system profile of Trial #1 and Trial #2 to observe freeze-thaw cycling and the depth of frost penetration.
 The largest implication of freeze-thaw cycles on cover system performance is potential changes to physical properties of the material, such as altering the hydraulic conductivity.
 Freezing temperatures were observed in both cover system configurations during the monitoring period.
-Trial #1 first observed freezing temperatures beginning December 9, 2019 and reach a maximum freezing depth of 30 cm (Figure 3.5).
-Freezing temperatures in Trial #2 was first observed December 17, 2019 and reached a maximum freezing depth of 10 cm (Figure 3.6).
+Trial #1 first observed freezing temperatures beginning December 14, 2020 and reach a maximum freezing depth of 30 cm (Figure 3.8).
+Freezing temperatures in Trial #2 was first observed February 6, 2021 and reached a maximum freezing depth of 20 cm (Figure 3.9).

 During the 2018-2019 winter, freezing temperatures in Trial #2 reached depths of 110 cm.
-The reduction in freezing depths observed during the current monitoring period can be attributed to vegetation growth on the Trial #2 plateau creating a thicker snowpack to provide an insulating layer between the cover system and ambient air temperatures.
+The reduction in freezing depths, and delayed freezing dates observed during the current monitoring period is likely attributed to vegetation growth on the Trial #2 plateau creating a thicker snowpack to provide an insulating layer between the cover system and ambient air temperatures.
+As vegetation has become established on both cover trials, freezing depths have become more consistent between the two trials (Table 3.5).

-Figure 3.5: Soil temperature profile measured at Trial #1 Primary Nest during the monitoring period.
+Figure 3.8: Soil temperature profile measured at Trial #1 Primary Nest during the monitoring period.

-Figure 3.6: Soil temperature profile measured at Trial #2 Primary Nest during the monitoring period.
+Figure 3.9: Soil temperature profile measured at Trial #2 Primary Nest during the monitoring period.